nus-cs2103-AY1920S1/duke/docs/README.md

 ### <a name="find-usage"></a>`find` - Searches for tasks
 Searches for tasks in the list that match the keyword input by the user.
 If there are no matching tasks with the input word, the user will be prompted as such.
 The format for searching tasks through a keyword is `find <word or phrase>`.
 - `<word or phrase>` will be used for Duke to search through the existing list for matching tasks

-Example (with existing matches)
+Example (with existing matches):
 Suppose the current list of tasks stored followed that showed in `list`.
 ```
 //input command